 - Institute of Health Visiting

-- Information Standards Notice (ISN) (18.11.2019 The ISN informs service providers that the maternity record standard must be adopted and gives the time frame for doing this, along with the relevant guidance materials.
+The ISN informs service providers that the maternity standard must be adopted and gives the time frame for doing this, along with the relevant guidance materials.
 In the process of gaining an ISN the maternity record standard has been updated.
-The updates ensure that the maternity record aligns with the healthy child record.
+The updates ensure that the maternity standard aligns with the healthy child standard.
 The value sets have been improved with new SNOMED reference sets and there are revisions to the SNOMED and NHS data dictionary terms.

 IHRIM record correction guidance